Create an ERC20 contract

 We first define the contract constructor function which is annotated with the

-@init keyword.
-This tells the ledger that this function should be invoked upon instating the contract:
+@init annotation tells the ledger that the function should be invoked upon initial deployment of the contract:

 @init function createSupply(owner: Address, supply: UInt256) var supply_state = State< UInt256 >("total_supply"); supply_state.set(supply); var balance_state = State< UInt256 >(owner); balance_state.set( supply ); endfunction

-supplytokens.
-Furthermore, for this specific contract we have made the total supply programmable such that the contract can be reused as well as to make it easy to write tests for the contract.
+Furthermore, for this specific contract we have made the total supply programmable so that the contract can be reused and to facilitate testing.

 total_supply and returns it as a result: